Amirsil/Development-Flow-Design/README.md

 <br>

 Now you know the project is working well and is ready to be deployed to production, so next you will:
-  - Create a merge request to master, with commits squash and a meaningful name
+  - Create a merge request to master, with commits squash and a meaningful name, and merge it, deleting the feature branch
-  - Assign the merge request to an authorized team member
-  - An authorized team member will see the merge request assigned to them, briefly validate it, and merge it to master
-    > Important note - The term "authorized team member" is now much broader and based on the specific project, which enables much more flexible RBAC
   - Create a tag from master following Semantic Versioning (0.0.1) and document the changes.
   - Add the new service to `values.yaml` in `Prod Management ServiceSet`, with `targetRevision` being the new tag
+  - Open a merge request in `Prod Management ServiceSet` to deploy your new service to production
+  - Assign the merge request to an authorized team member
+  - An authorized team member will see the merge request assigned to them, briefly validate it, and merge it to master (Optional CD in the future)
   - Sync `Prod Management ServiceSet` in ArgoCD
   - Your new service is now live on production :)